globaltravelreport/global-travel-report/content/articles/1-discover-thailand-new-deals-to-spark-aussie-wanderlust-2.md

 ---
-title: '''Discover Thailand: New Deals to Spark Aussie Wanderlust'''
+title: 'Discover Thailand: New Deals to Spark Aussie Wanderlust'
 summary: >-

   Thailand travel for Australians, flight deals to Thailand, Australian to